Shamilkv34/book/nostarch/chapter02.md

 contained `A`👍`%`, there would be no way to convert that to a number.
-Because it might fail, the `parse` method returns a `Result` type, much as the `read_line` method does (discussed earlier in “Handling Potential Failure with Result” on page XX).
+Because it might fail, the `parse` method returns a `Result` type, much as the `read_line` method does (discussed earlier in “Handling Potential Failure with Result” on page 17).
 We’ll treat this `Result` the same way by using the `expect` method again.
 If `parse` returns an `Err` `Result` variant because it couldn’t create a number from the string, the `expect` call will crash the game and print the message we give it.
 If `parse` can successfully convert the